ToriK17/toknsmith-cli/README.md

 ```
 - Store a GitHub token with metadata

+### Configure GitHub OAuth App credentials:

+`toknsmith oauth configure github`

 ## 🔒 Security Notes
-- Tokens are persisted using the native macOS Keychain, encrypted at rest by the system, and never stored in plaintext.
+- Auth token is persisted using the native macOS Keychain, encrypted at rest by the system, and never stored in plaintext.
 _support for Linux and Windows in the future_
-- External tokens (like GitHub PATs) are encrypted-at-rest using AES-GCM
+- External tokens (like GitHub PATs) are encrypted-at-rest with a server side algorithm
 - CLI uses Bearer Auth over HTTPS for all requests
-- Logs are filtered, secrets are wiped from memory after use
-- This CLI assumes zero trust, zero plaintext, and zero nonsense.
+- No plaintext secrets written to disk, memory, logs, or network
+- CLI treats every operation with a zero-trust mentality: verify everything, assume nothing
+- Coming soon: external key encryption for maximum split-trust security

 ## 📜 License & IP
-This project was developed independently and is not affiliated with any current or former employer.
+This project was built independently with no employer affiliation.
 All code, documentation, and design is © Kernels & Bits 2025 and released under the [MIT License](https://opensource.org/licenses/MIT).